nickzhums/ux_study_net_redesigned/Quickstart.md

 Example: Creating a Virtual Network
 --------------------------------------

-In this example we will be create a VirtualNetwork.
+In this example we will be creating a VirtualNetwork.
 Since the SDK follows the resource hierarchy in Azure, we will need to do this inside of a ResourceGroup.
 We will start by creating a new resource group like we did above